inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/switzerland/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In Switzerland In 2023
+title: Top 10 Graphic-Designers Instagram Influencers In Switzerland In 2024
 description: >-
-  Find top graphic-designers Instagram influencers in Switzerland in 2023.
-Most popular hashtags: #natgeotravel #folkscenery #discoverearth.
+  Find top graphic-designers Instagram influencers in Switzerland in 2024.
+Most popular hashtags: #graphicdesign #typography #natgeotravel #switzerland.
 platform: Instagram
-hits: 8
+hits: 23
-text_top: See the top-rated Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram accounts on inBeat.
-text_bottom: Our database holds 8 Instagram influencers like this in Switzerland for you to connect with.
+text_bottom: Our search engine has 23 Instagram influencers like this in Switzerland for you to work with.
 profiles:
   - username: "ivan.margot"
     fullname: >-